-In business portfolio analysis, an organization's SBUs often start as question marks and proceed counterclockwise to become stars, then cash cows, and finally dogs.
-For Apple, its iPod SBU is a cash cow (high market share in a low-growth market) and it is likely to remain one for the near future.
+Feedback: In business portfolio analysis, an organization's SBUs often start as question marks and proceed counterclockwise to become stars, then cash cows, and finally dogs.
+For Apple, its iPod SBU was a cash cow (high market share in a low-growth market) and now, with declining sales and discontinued products, appears to have entered the dog category.